fmaussion/salem/docs/wrf.rst

 Geogrid simulator
 -----------------

-Salem comes with a small tool which is handy when it comes to define new WRF domains.
+Salem provides a small tool which comes handy when defining new WRF domains.
 It parses the WPS configuration file (`namelist.wps`_) and generates the grids and maps corresponding to each domain.